 Lancetilla Botanical Garden

 The Lancetilla Botanical Garden is the only botanical garden in Honduras and one of the largest in all of Latin America.
-It has an extension of 1680 hectares, of which 1261 ha are from a Nature reserve, 350 are from plantations and 70 ha correspond to an Arboretum.
+It has an area of 1680 hectares, of which 1261 ha are for a Nature Reserve, 350 are for plantations and 70 ha correspond to an Arboretum.

-The Botanical Garden is managed by the National University of Forest Sciences (Unacifor).
-The botanical garden is part of the BGCI and presents works for the International Agenda for Conservation in Botanical Gardens.
-Its international recognition code as a botanical institution, as well as its herbarium acronym is LANCE .
+The Botanical Garden is administered by the National University of Forest Sciences (Unacifor) The botanical garden is part of the BGCI and presents works for the International Agenda for the Conservation of Botanical Gardens.
+Its code of international recognition as a botanical institution, as well as the acronym of its herbarium is LANCE.

-The year 1925 was the year of Lancetilla’s birth, when Dr. Wilson Popenoe chose, on behalf of the United Fruit Company, the Lancetilla Valley as the most suitable in terms of different soil types and a variety of microclimates, to install a Research base, for the study of banana diseases and to analyze the most viable methods to cultivate other tropical fruit plants.
+The year 1925 was the year of the birth of Lancetilla, when Dr. Wilson Popenoe chose, commissioned by the United Fruit Company, the Lancetilla Valley as the most suitable in terms of different types of soils and a variety of microclimates, to install a research base, for the study of banana diseases and to analyze the most viable methods to cultivate other tropical fruit plants.

-Dr. Wilson Popenoe was the first director of both the Botanical Garden and the attached Lancetilla Experimental Station .
-Under his leadership, more than a thousand varieties of plants of economic importance were gathered, which were analyzed, selected, propagated, improved and distributed.
-Several million copies, mostly buds and grafts, have left this station for all of tropical America.
+Doctor Wilson Popenoe was the first director of both the Botanical Garden and the attached Lancetilla Experiment Station .
+Under his direction, more than a thousand varieties of plants of economic importance were gathered, which were analyzed, selected, propagated, improved and distributed.
+Several million specimens, mostly shoots and grafts, have left this season bound for all of tropical America.

-In its early years, Lancetilla played a great role in taking advantage of the genetic resources of the African Oil Palm ( Elaeis guineensis ).
-Sending vegetative material from Central America to Colombia.
+In its early years Lancetilla played a great role in the exploitation of the genetic resources of the African oil palm ( Elaeis guineensis ).
+Vegetative material being sent from Central America to Colombia.
 So it can be said that the large oil palm plantations in the new world have their origin in Lancetilla .

-The same can be said about crops in tropical America of Asian fruits such as Lychee (Litchi chinensis Sonn.)
-And Rambutan (Nephelium lappaceum), which also started from Lancetilla .
-The largest plantation in America of Mangosteen ( Garcinia mangostana ), is located in Lancetilla .
+The same can be said about the crops in tropical America of Asian fruits such as Lychee (Litchi chinensis Sonn.)
+And Rambutan (Nephelium lappaceum), which also originated from Lancetilla .
+America’s largest plantation of Mangosteen ( Garcinia mangostana ), is located in Lancetilla .

-A large number of rubber trees (Hevea brasiliensis) were also introduced from Brazil, with the intention of searching for specimens resistant to fungal infections.
-These rubber tree plantations spread throughout the whole of Central America and played a fundamental role as suppliers of rubber in abundance to the USA during the Second World War.
+Large numbers of rubber trees (Hevea brasiliensis) were also introduced from Brazil, with the intention of looking for specimens resistant to fungal infections.
+These rubber tree plantations spread throughout Central America and played a key role as suppliers of rubber in abundance to the US during World War II.

-Another of the key plantations was the quinine tree ( Cinchona ledgeriana ), which supplies the remedy to cure Malaria disease.
-Especially in the 1940s and 1950s when its cultivation spread throughout Central America (especially in Guatemala and Honduras).
-Without a doubt due to the armed conflicts that were taking place in Southeast Asia.
+Another of the key plantations was that of the cinchona tree ( Cinchona ledgeriana ), which provides the remedy to cure the Malaria disease.
+Especially in the 1940s and 1950s, when its cultivation spread throughout Central America (especially in Guatemala and Honduras).
+Undoubtedly due to the armed conflicts that were taking place in Southeast Asia.

-The Lancetilla Botanical Garden and Research Center is located on the coast of the Caribbean Sea, in northern Honduras, 340 km from Tegucigalpa, 90 km from San Pedro Sula and 7 km southeast of the city of Tela.
+The Lancetilla Botanical Garden and Research Center is located on the coast of the Caribbean Sea 7 km southeast of the city of Tela, in northern Honduras, 340 km from Tegucigalpa, 90 km from San Pedro Sula

 It is divided into three different zones: The Reserve, the Arboretum and the Plantations.
 The surface of the entire Botanical Garden is approximately 1680 hectares, located at a height above sea level between 20 and 800 m.

-This place is the cradle of the main fruit crops on which the economy of the north of the country rests: African palm, rambutan or mangosteen, to mention some of the crops in the sector, while others are booming, such as the case of the licha as such.
+This place is the cradle of the main fruit crops on which the economy of the northern part of the country rests: African palm, rambutan or mangosteen, to mention some of the crops in the sector, while others are booming, such as the case of the licha as such.

-The park also contains medicinal species and a series of singularities of the country, such as a collection of orchids, including Rhyncholaelia digbyana, a species that is the national flower that is currently being cultivated.
-In addition, there are 16 species of bamboo that give way to majestic scenery
+The park also houses medicinal species and a series of peculiarities of the country, such as a collection of orchids, including the Rhyncholaelia digbyana, a species that is the national flower that is currently being cultivated.
+In addition, there are 16 species of bamboo that give way to majestic scenery.

 It is part of the Mesoamerican Biological Corridor and has around 2,500 tropical species, between native and exotic.
-Of the latter, it has plants from various continents.
+Of the latter, it has plants from several continents.

-To date they have identified more than 345 types of birds, 77 species of mammals, 41 of fish, 45 kinds of reptiles, 26 kinds of snakes and 21 kinds of amphibians.
+To date they have identified more than 345 types of birds, 77 species of mammals, 41 of fish, 45 types of reptiles, 26 of snakes and 21 types of amphibians.

-One of the most visited areas of the garden by tourists, at least 50,000 annually, is that of the Wilson Popenoe Arboretum, named after the first director of the garden.
-This includes 78 hectares of plants from Africa, Asia, Oceania and America.
+One of the most visited areas of the garden by tourists, at least 50,000 annually, is the Wilson Popenoe Arboretum, named after the first director of the garden.
+It comprises 78 hectares of plants from Africa, Asia, Oceania and America.

 The Lancetilla Herbarium is currently a local reference herbarium.
-It is at this moment with approx. 2000 species and 4200 samples, mostly material from the Lancetilla reserve and from other areas on the Atlantic coast.
+You are currently with approx. 2,000 species and 4,200 samples, mostly material from the Lancetilla reserve and other areas on the Atlantic coast.

-After the 1970s collections were made by Donald Hazelet and by students from national universities.
-In recent years, duplicates from other Botanical Gardens such as Missouri or Fairchild also came in relation to collections that members of these institutions made on the Atlantic coast.
+After the 1970s, collections were made by Donald Hazelet and by students from national universities.
+In recent years there have also been duplicates from other Botanical Gardens such as Missouri or Fairchild in relation to collections that members of these institutions made on the Atlantic coast.
 However, it is necessary to remember that many of the duplicates of the collections made in relation to Lancetilla were not returned to the herbarium.

 The following Projects or Programs at this time support and are related to the Lancetilla Botanical Garden

-- Strengthening of the Lancetilla Botanical Garden and Research Center, SETCO with the support of the Honduras – Canada Environment Management Fund, CIDA.
+- Strengthening of the Lancetilla Botanical Garden and Research Center, SETCO with the support of the Honduras – Canada Environmental Management Fund, CIDA.
 Ochna spec.